Unity-Technologies/2d-extras/Documentation~/GridInformation.md

-To get information from the GridInformation Component, use the following APIs:
+To get information from the Grid Information component, use the following APIs:

 ```C#
 public T GetPositionProperty<T>(Vector3Int position, String name, T defaultValue) where T : UnityEngine.Object